Muhammad Hussain Naini: Exile

-At the beginning of World War-I, the Shiite Scholars and clerics of Iraq were not the supporter of allied powers, however, they entered the scene and declared holy war against the Central power.
-Consequently, Mirza Naini was exiled with Abul Hassan Isfahani to Iran.
+At the beginning of World War I, the Shiite Scholars and clerics of Iraq were not the supporter of allied powers, however, they entered the scene and declared holy war against the Central power.
+Consequently, Mirza Naini was exiled with Abu al-Hasan al-Isfahani to Iran.
 They were welcome and received by Abdul-Karim Ha'eri Yazdi, the then head of Feizieh religious school.
 However, after a short stay Naini was allowed for his return to Iraq with advice not to be involved in politics.

 Death

 Ayatollah Mirza Hussain Naini died in 1936 at the age of 76.
 He is buried in Najaf.